-a) to request its Study Groups to prepare, at their final meetings before the Plenary Assembly, a provisional list identifying relevant parts of drafts of revised and new CCIR Recommendations affecting the calculation methods and the interference criteria, and also those specific sections of the Radio Regulations to which they are applicable, relating to sharing between space radiocommunication and terrestrial radiocommunication services, or between space radiocommunication services;

-b) to request the Director of the CCIR to forward this list together with texts of these drafts of revised and new Recommendations to administrations and to the IFRB within thirty days following the final Study Group meetings;
+1. that the Director of the CCIR, in consultation with Study Group Chairmen, shall prepare a list identifying the relevant parts of new or revised Recommendations approved by the CCIR affecting the calculation methods and the interference criteria and also those specific sections of the Radio Regulations to which they are applicable, relating to sharing between space radiocommunication and terrestrial radiocommunication services, or between space radiocommunication services.
+The Director of the CCIR shall forward this list to the IFRB within thirty days following the approval of these Recommendations;